Dial M for Murder DVD Review

 Enlisting the help of a down on his luck college chum Charles Swan (Anthony Dawson, best know as the Sheriff of Nottingham on the Robin Hood TV series), Tony devises a elaborate plan to do in Margot while he's out with Mark as his alibi.
 However as the best laid plans often go astray, Margot kills Swan and the plot gets far more complex.
 Fixing the evidence, Tony sets it up for Swan to be the blackmailer and Margot to be the killer trying to keep her affair secret.
 Enter a eccentric police inspector (John Williams, a Hitchcock regular) and now it's a question of whether Margot can escape the gallows.

 I had not seen Dial M for Murder since around 1965.
 I had forgotten what a complex thriller it is.
 Hitchcock did not modify the story at all from the play.
 "If you buy a good play, you just shoot it." he was quoted as saying about the film.
 His creative genius was much more evident in the camera angles to enhance the 3-D experience for the audience.
-You'll notice a lot of shots that are low to emphasize the objects on tables etc. 3-D along with widescreen films were the major ways of competing with TV, however eyestrain by the audience did in the 3-D format unfortunately in my opinion.
+You'll notice a lot of shots that are low to emphasize the objects on tables etc. 3-D along with widescreen films were the major ways of competing with TV, however eye strain by the audience did in the 3-D format, unfortunately.

 Video and Audio: